Reda Kateb

 Reda Kateb (/fr/; رضا كاتب; born 27 July 1977) is a French actor.

 Life and career

 Kateb was born in Ivry-sur-Seine, France, to an Algerian actor, Malek-Eddine Kateb, and a French nurse of Czech and Italian origin.
 He is a grandnephew of the Algerian writer Kateb Yacine.
 He grew up in Ivry-sur-Seine, in the Paris region, where he lived until 2011 before moving to Montreuil.

 His short film Pitchoune was presented in the Directors' Fortnight section at the 2015 Cannes Film Festival.

 Political views

-In June 2024, Katab signed a petition addressed to French President Emmanuel Macron demanding France to officially recognize the State of Palestine.
+In June 2024, Kateb signed a petition addressed to French President Emmanuel Macron demanding France to officially recognize the State of Palestine.